 - c.
-Fuel Component Adjustment The regulated system under which the Company operates provides that any excess or deficiency between the estimated energy costs included in the tariff and the actual costs incurred by the Company be included as a compensation adjustment to be recovered from or refunded to customers in the next tariff charges semi annual adjustment.
+Fuel Component Adjustment The regulated system under which the Company operates provides that any excess or deficiency between the estimated energy costs included in the tariff and the actual costs incurred by the Company be included as a compensation adjustment to be recovered from or refunded to customers in the next tariff charges adjustment.
 Any excess in energy costs charged to customers is accrued in the accounts payable on the balance sheet and leads to a reduction in the next tariff charges adjustment.
 Conversely, any deficit in energy cost charged to customers is accrued in the account receivable on the balance sheet and leads to an increase in the next tariff charges adjustment to be recovered from customers. - d.
 Inventory Inventory consists primarily of materials and supplies for the Company's consumption.
 Inventory is accounted for at the lower of cost or market.
 Cost is determined using the average cost method. - e.
-Property, Plant, and Equipment - Upon the Company's formation, the IRHE transferred a portion of its productive assets stated at historical cost net of the associated accumulated depreciation.
+Property, Plant, and Equipment Upon the Company's formation, the IRHE transferred a portion of its productive assets stated at historical cost net of the associated accumulated depreciation.
 New asset acquisitions and construction in progress are recorded at their original cost which includes materials, contractor costs, construction overhead and financing costs.
 The Company reports property, plant and equipment on the balance sheet net of accumulated depreciation.

-Notes to financial statements For the three months ended March 31, 2009 and 2008
+Notes to financial statements For the nine months ended September 30, 2009 and 2008

 Costs associated with improvements made to property, plant and equipment are capitalized as well as major disbursements for renewals.
 Costs associated with repairs and minor replacements are expensed as incurred.
 Major maintenance costs procedures that do not extend the useful life of the asset are also expensed.
-The Company also capitalizes interest during construction in accordance with Statement of Financial Accounting Standards ("SFAS") No.34, "Capitalization of Interest Costs".
+The Company also capitalizes interest during construction in accordance with the Accounting Standard Codification ("ASC") 835 "Interest", issue by the Financial Accounting Standard Board ("FASB").

-Long-lived assets are reviewed for impairment whenever events or changes in circumstances indicate the carrying amount of an asset may not be recoverable through operations, in accordance with SFAS No.144, "Accounting for the Impairment or Disposal of Long-Lived Assets".
+Long-lived assets are reviewed for impairment whenever events or changes in circumstances indicate the carrying amount of an asset may not be recoverable through operations, in accordance with ASC 360, Property, Plant and Equipment (ASC 360-10-35) "Impairment or Disposal of Long-Lived Assets".
 If the carrying amount of the asset exceeds the expected undiscounted future cash flows generated by the asset or group of assets, an impairment loss is recognized and the asset is written down to its fair value.
 Fair value can be determined by the use of quoted market prices, appraisals or other valuation techniques, such as expected discounted future cash flows.
 Management judgment is involved in both deciding whether testing for recoverability is necessary and estimating undiscounted cash flows.
-As of March 31, 2009 and December 31, 2008, no impairments of long-lived assets were identified.
+As of September 30, 2009 and December 31, 2008, no impairments of long-lived assets were identified.